Scroll Down To Order

 June 19—The German Reich closes U.S. consulates and American Express offices.

 June 20—The “Alien Visa Act” permits consular officials and the Secretary of State to deny visas to aliens who in State Department opinion seek to enter the U.S. for the purpose of engaging in activities detrimental to public safety.
-(Vichy) Beirut/Damascus RR and road closed.
+(Vichy) French troops battle British Empire forces, over Mezze, Quneitra, Ezraa.
+Beirut/Damascus RR and road closed.
 U.S. Army Air Corps officially changed to U.S. Army Air Forces, under Gen. H. H. Arnold.
 Oil shipments to foreign nations cease, except nations in South America and United Kingdom.

 June 21—All Italian consulates in U.S. territory ordered closed, effective July 15.
-Japanese Consul General Ishizawa reports to Tokyo that the Dutch were cutting all shipping to Japan, and that items like rubber were going to be either cancelled or postponed, like tin which was under a year's contract for export of 3,000 tons but, now shrank to a mere 2,300 tons.
+Japanese Consul General Ishizawa reports to Tokyo that the Dutch were cutting all shipping to Japan, and that items like rubber were going to be either cancelled or postponed, and tin which was under a year's contract for export of 3,000 tons, now shrank to a mere 2,300 tons.
+Vichy troops abandon Damascus.

-June 22—Operation Barbarossa, war escalates in eastern Europe as Germany invades Russia.
+June 22—Operation Barbarossa, war escalates in eastern Europe as Germany invades Russia and the Baltic states with over 4.5 million troops.

 June 24—U.S. releases Soviet Credits.

 June 25—The U.S. Civil Aeronautics Board zones air space, and designates air space above 17,000 feet for military operations.
+FDR signs Executive Order 8802 that prohibits discrimination in the defense industry.
 British cruiser “Nigeria” and 3 destroyers capture German spy-weather ship “Lauenberg” in N. Atlantic plus a secret Enigma code machine intact.

 June 28—“Defense Public Works Act” authorizes appropriation of $150,000,000 for the acquisition and equipment of public works made necessary by the defense program.
 Office of Scientific Research and Development is created, (Dr. Vannevar Bush, chairman) for scientific and related research activities.
 Organized under OSRD, the Committee of Medical Research had its directive to “initiate and support scientific research on medical problems affecting the national defense”.